aakashxa/Loan-Approval-Prediction-Using-ML/README.md

 ## References

-Under the guidance of Anubhav Chaturvedi Sir.
+Under the guidance of Anubhav Chaturvedi Sir. https://www.linkedin.com/in/anubhav-chaturvedi-a7465a72

-https://www.linkedin.com/in/anubhav-chaturvedi-a7465a72

-Project during the Online Internship with Dlithe
+Worked on the project during the Online Internship with Dlithe. www.dlithe.com

-www.dlithe.com